Dr Anita Chang

-According to Traditional Chinese Medicine, which has been in practice for over 4,000 years, treatment of an illness by acupuncture relies on the balance of the individuals vital energy and qi between two opposite phases called Yin and Yang.
+According to Traditional Chinese Medicine, which has been in practice for over 4,000 years, the treatment of an illness by acupuncture relies on the balance of the individuals vital energy and qi between two opposite phases called Yin and Yang.
 Acupuncture facilitates the flow of qi along several well defined energetic channels in the body to help it heal itself and restore the person to normal health.

 Modern research has shown there is a strong scientific basis to acupuncture for a range of conditions.